gamemanual0/gm0/README.md

 * `make lint`
 * `make linkcheck`

-How to build the HTML version of the documentation:
+How to build the different versions of the documentation:
 * `make html`
 * `make latexpdf`